ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 1. Create the `LoadedScene()` method that
    - Loads the scene passed to it
    - Adds that scene to the `_loadedScenes` list
+   - Checks if the scene needs to be set as the current scene and sets it.

 ```csharp
 /// <summary>